BIRDS OF PREY

 CROWS, RAVENS, MAGPIES & JAYS

 Corvids (crows, ravens, magpies & jays) are known to be not only the smartest of birds, but are also suspected of being among the most intelligent of animals, even expressing a sense of self-awareness.
 These large social and omnivorous songbirds tend to prefer a particular type of seed or seeds specific to their species.

 FINCHES AND OLD WORLD SPARROWS

-This group includes finches, goldfinches, crossbills, grosbeaks, redpolls, siskin (family: Fringillidae) and House Sparrow (family: Passeridae).
+This group includes finches, goldfinches, crossbills, grosbeaks, redpolls, siskin (family: Fringillidae) and the house sparrow (family: Passeridae).
 They are small to medium-sized birds with conical bills and short tails who mostly feed on seeds.
 Females are drab in appearance and males usually have bright patches of color.

 DUCKS AND GEESE